 Gather the ingredients.

-Start the sauce about 30 to 45 minutes in advance.
+Start the sauce about 30 minutes in advance.
 In a large deep saucepan over medium heat, sauté the onion and garlic in 3 tablespoons of olive oil until onions are soft.

 Add the tomato paste and cook, stirring until bubbling, about 3 minutes.
 Add water, tomatoes, salt, basil, cayenne pepper, and bay leaf.
 Stir well.

 Reduce heat to low and simmer slowly, uncovered, for 15 minutes, or until the sauce has thickened.